Trip25/100daysofcode/README.md

 Saturday 11th March 2023

 ### **Today's progress**:
-- Carried on working with freecodecamp <italics>"Learn More About CSS Pseudo Selectors By Building A Balance Sheet"</italics>
+- Carried on working with freecodecamp and finally finished all 65 tasks of <italics>"Learn More About CSS Pseudo Selectors By Building A Balance Sheet"</italics>

 ### Thoughts:
 - Not too much coding today, just carrying on with freecodecamp and getting more familiar with CSS selectors.